larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-organization separate from the IETF that is governed by its own set or rules and processes. {{Sections 3, 6 and 7 of ?I-D.perkins-irtf-code-of-conduct}} discuss rules for participating in the IRTF and moderation of IRTF participation channels.
+organization separate from the IETF that is governed by its own set or rules and processes. {{Sections 3, 6 and 7 of ?I-D.perkins-irtf-code-of-conduct}} discuss rules for participating in the IRTF and moderation of IRTF participation fora.

 # Security Considerations